ingo-stallknecht/enterprise-knowledge-agent/README.md

 If thresholds fail, production remains unchanged.
-At any time you can run `--mode rollback` to restore the previous snapshot, which updates only the pointer—no data is deleted.
+At any time you can run `--mode rollback` to restore the previous snapshot, which updates only the pointer, no data is deleted.

 This workflow acts as a simple CI/CD gate for RAG quality, ensuring that index updates are safe, trackable, and reversible.